katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

 ## What we can do as a community
-- labels don't help - let's stop using them
+- labeling each other doesn't help - let's stop doing it<!-- .element class="fragment" data-fragment-index="1" -->
-- the variety of our knowledge is valuable - let's keep learning and sharing<!-- .element class="fragment highlight-yellow" data-fragment-index="2" -->
+- the variety of our knowledge is valuable - let's keep learning and sharing <!-- .element class="fragment" data-fragment-index="2" -->
-- no one should feel left out - let's work on inclusivity <!-- .element class="fragment highlight-red" data-fragment-index="3" -->
+- no one should feel left out - let's work on inclusivity <!-- .element class="fragment" data-fragment-index="3" -->

 Note:
 -